 💡 Tips for the break

 The longest unbroken school break of the year.
 Classic Irish Christmas activities: Mass on Christmas Day, the Wren Boys on St Stephen’s Day, Leopardstown races, the Christmas markets in Galway and Belfast, and a quiet New Year.
-Schools usually return on the first Monday after the Epiphany (6 January).
+Schools close on Friday 19 December 2025 and return on Monday 5 January 2026 (per Department of Education Circular 0072/2022).
 Families with grandparents abroad often take advantage of the long break for a December trip to the UK, the US or Australia.

 📅 Passed